CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ### A Note on Repetition

 As you repeat a section at the same speed, your writing will improve, then plateau, then degrade.
 Stop when it plateaus, ***usually within 5 repetitions***.

+Repeat until it degrades, breathe, shake out your hand to reset, and continue.
+When it degrades a second time, change the exercise.
+Sometimes try a second or third reset.
+For now you should focus on accuracy, not the separate skill of endurance.

 “Anything that is dull and uninteresting is of doubtful pedagogic value.
 Also, excessive repetition generally results in progressive deterioration of the outlines practiced.” — Gregg Shorthand Functional Method Teachers Handbook (1936), from [stenophile.com](https://www.stenophile.com) .